How to use Opensource Apache APISIX as an API Gateway

 Apache APISIX is an Opensource API Gateway Management tool.
 It provides us with traffic handling for websites, mobile and IoT applications by providing services such as load balancing, dynamic upstream, canary release, fine-grained routing, rate limiting, and many more.
 It is a dynamic, scalable and high performance cloud native API gateway for API’s and microservices.

-If you are interested in watching the video, Here is the YouTube video on the same step by step procedure outline below.
+If you are interested in watching the video.
+Here is the YouTube video on the same step by step procedure outlined below.

 Procedure